-Fresh broad beans and feta make this frittata ideal for summer dining.
+Fresh broad beans and feta gives this simple, filling frittata recipe plenty of flavour.

 Cook the broad beans in a pan of boiling, salted water for 2-3 minutes, or until tender.
 Drain well, then refresh in cold water.
-When the beans are cool enough to handle, peel away the outer membranes.
+When the beans are cool enough to handle, peel away the outer skins, if you want to.

 Heat the oil in a small ovenproof frying pan over a low heat.
-Add the onion and season with a pinch of salt flakes.
-Fry for 8-10 minutes, or until softened but not coloured.
+Add the onion and season with a pinch of salt.
+Fry for 8-10 minutes, or until softened but not browned.

 Meanwhile, preheat the grill to its highest setting.
 In a bowl, whisk the eggs until well combined and full of air, then season, to taste, with salt and freshly ground black pepper.